miqdadamirali/puppet-sslcertificate/README.md

 ## Module Description

 A module that will allow you to install and remove your certificates on Windows machines.
-It will manage pfx, cer, der, p7b, sst certificates.
+It will manage pfx, cer, der, p7b, and sst certificates.

 ## Setup